atlp-rwanda/e-commerce-lydia-32-bn/README.md

 ### Key Features:

--**Product Management**: Add, update, and remove products with detailed information and images. -**User Authentication**: Secure registration and login functionalities for customers and admin users. -**Order Processing**: Seamlessly handle customer orders from cart to checkout, including payment integration. -**Inventory Management**: Track stock levels and manage inventory status in real-time. -**Analytics and Reporting**: Generate reports on sales, user activity, and other key metrics.
+-**Product Management**: Add, update, and remove products with detailed information and images. -**User Authentication**: Secure registration and login functionalities for users.
+-**Order Processing**:Seamlessly handle customer orders from cart to checkout, including payment integration.
+-**Inventory Management**: Track stock levels and manage inventory status in real-time.-**Analytics and Reporting**: Generate reports on sales, user activity, and other key metrics.

 ### Why It’s Useful: